 On March 31, 2010, the Minister of Energy and Infrastructure of Ontario, under the guidance of sections 27.1 and 27.2 of the Ontario Energy Board Act, 1998, directed the Ontario Energy Board (OEB) to establish Conservation and Demand Management (CDM) targets to be met by electricity distributors.
-Accordingly, on November 12, 2010, the OEB amended the distribution license of Atikokan Hydro Inc. to require Atikokan Hydro Inc., as a condition of its license, to achieve 1.2 GWh of energy savings and 0.2 MW of summer peak demand savings, over the period beginning January 1, 2011 through December 31, 2014.
+Accordingly, on November 12, 2010, the OEB amended the distribution license of Bluewater Power to require Bluewater Power, as a condition of its license, to achieve 53.7 GWh of energy savings and 10.7 MW of summer peak demand savings, over the period beginning January 1, 2011 through December 31, 2014.

 In accordance with the same Minister's directive, the OEB issued the Conservation and Demand Management Code for Electricity Distributors (the Code) on September 16, 2010.
-The code sets out the obligations and requirements with which electricity distributors must comply in relation to the CDM targets set out in their licenses.
-To comply with the Code requirements, Atikokan Hydro Inc. submitted its CDM Strategy on February 16 2011 which provided a high level of description of how Atikokan Hydro Inc. intended to achieve its CDM targets.
+The Code sets out the obligations and requirements with which electricity distributors must comply in relation to the CDM targets set out in their licenses.
+To comply with the Code requirements, Bluewater Power submitted its CDM Strategy on November 1, 2010, which provided a high level of description of how Bluewater Power intended to achieve its CDM targets.

 The Code also requires a distributor to file annual reports with the Board.
-This is the second Annual Report by Atikokan Hydro Inc. and has been prepared in accordance with the Code requirement and covers the period from January 1, 2012 to December 31, 2012.
+This is the second annual report completed by Bluewater Power and has been prepared in accordance with the Code requirements and covers the period from January 1, 2012 to December 31, 2012.

-Atikokan Hydro Inc. submitted its 2011 Annual Report on September 30, 2012 which summarized the CDM activities, successes and challenges experienced by Atikokan Hydro Inc. for the January 1, 2011 to December 31, 2011 period.
+Bluewater Power submitted its 2011 Annual Report on September 28, 2012 which summarized the CDM activities, successes and challenges experienced by Bluewater Power for the January 1, 2011 to December 31, 2011 period.
 The OEB's 2011 CDM Results report identified that the delay in the full suite of CDM Programs being made available by the OPA, and the absence of some programs negatively impacted the final 2011 results for the LDCs.
 This issue was also highlighted in Volumes I & II of the Environmental Commissioner's Report on Ontario's Annual Energy Conservation Progress.